Infrastructure-AsCode/aks-101/labs/lab-10/readme.md

 }
 ```

-Now cerate Kubernetes secret from this file using `kubectl create secret`
+Now create Kubernetes secret from this file using `kubectl create secret`

 ```bash
 # Create new secret from the appsettings.secrets.json file